-Along with the representation of these two motherly figures, the blood and milk are meant to pay homage to the taboo in various religions of the mixing between blood and milk.
-As blood is often seen as dirty and milk is often seen as pure, the mixing is symbolic for the birth of the Mexican nation, as need both liquids in order to be alive and thrive.
-The piece asks the reader to confront the grotesque nature of blood and “whoredom” with the beauty and purity that is seen with the “Virgen.”
-The line blur however, as the liquids mix together, symbolizing the mixture between Virgin and Malinche, both which were used as tools for colonizing the Aztec people.
+As well as representing these two motherly figures, Sangre y Leche explores the taboo in various religions by mixing blood and milk.
+As blood is often seen as dirty and milk is perceived as pure and life-giving, the combination symbolizes the birth of the Mexican nation; we need both liquids in order to live and thrive.
+The piece asks the reader to confront the grotesque nature of blood and “whoredom” with the beauty and “purity” embodied the “Virgin.”
+The eventual blur however, as the liquids mix together, symbolizes the mixture between Virgin and Malinche, both of which were used as weapons in colonizing the Aztec people.